erickpaulus/operating-system/migration-CentOS8-to-Rocky-Linux.md

-> This information describe the migration process from CentOS 8 to Rocky Linux.
+> This information describes the migration process from CentOS 8 to Rocky Linux.
 > The process is not as difficult as I thought before.
 >
 ## What is CentOS 8